micronicstraining/python/README.md

 2) On this page click "clone or download" and download zip

-3) Extract the zip file into a folder which will host your VM
+3) Extract the zip file and go to envsetup folder

 $ unzip python-master.zip

 $ cd python-master

 $ cd envsetup

+You need to be in the same directory as Vagrantfile.

 4) Provision the VM with vagrant

 $ vagrant up

 Give it some time as it installs the necessary tools.

+Look at envsetup.sh for details on what is being installed in case you would prefer working with your local machine instead of a VM.

 5) Login to VM: